kentpmckinney/epi-address-book/README.md

   ### Setting up a Development Environment

+  The following steps are meant to be a quick way to get the project up and running.

   1. Download a copy of the source code from: https://github.com/kentpmckinney/epi-address-book or clone using the repository link: https://github.com/kentpmckinney/epi-address-book.git
 1. Launch a new tab in a web browser
 1. Select to open a file location and navigate to the folder location of the source files